 Kidnapping offenses often involve the unlawful taking of someone for ransom, to commit a felony, or to inflict bodily harm.
 Sometimes, kidnapping is related to domestic violence charges.
-Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to LIFE.
+Both federal and Florida laws include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to life.
 Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, kidnapping offenses by both federal and state authorities.
-His experience and knowledge serves as an invaluable asset to his clients.
+His experience and knowledge serve as an invaluable asset to his clients.

 Federal kidnapping offenses are investigated and prosecuted by various agencies, including the FBI, Secret Service, Department of Homeland Security and the Department of Justice.
 Some common federal statutes criminalizing kidnapping include:

 (a) Whoever unlawfully seizes, confines, inveigles, decoys, kidnaps, abducts, or carries away and holds for ransom or reward or otherwise any person, except in the case of a minor by the parent thereof, when –